Discover the age and value of your Fender Stratocaster 1954 - 1970

 Q: What year was the Stratocaster first released?

 A: Fender debuted the Stratocaster model in the spring of 1954.
-The model was in development from Summer '53 unil the end of 1953.
+The model was in development beginning during the summer of 1953.

 Q: How old is my Stratocaster?